akileshwaran-karuppusamy/PMO-guide-to-S4HC-PE-Greenfield/guide.md

 ### Developer Tasks

-The typical RICEFW/ WRICEF categorization of developer tasks will not be sufficient and only make confusion in S4HC PE Greenfield Implementation.
+The typical RICEFW categorization of developer tasks will not be sufficient and only make confusion in S4HC PE Greenfield Implementation if not clearly defined.
+The following table provides the list of developer tasks summarized for each Task Level:

 |Overview (Level 1)|Brief (Level 2)|Detailed (Level 3)|
 |---|---|---|